 Another pharmacodynamic DDIs that need to be considered was from the pair of dexamethasone+teophyline.
 The co-administration of theophylline and corticosteroids theoretically may potentiate the risk of hypokalemia due to additive potassium-lowering effects.
 Theophylline inhibits adenosine receptors and blocks phosphodiesterase causing rised cyclic adenosine monophosphate resulting in increased levels of adrenergic activation and catecholamine release at larger dose (Barnes, 2010).
-Elevated catecholamine concentrations will lead to effects metabolic adverse such as acidosis, hyperglycemia, cardiac arrhythmias, and hypokalemia (Kardalas et al., 2018).
+Elevated catecholamine concentrations will lead to adverse effects such as metabolic acidosis. hyperglycemia, cardiac arrhythmias, and hypokalemia (Kardalas et al., 2018).
 Additionally, corticosteroids conduce sodium retention through the increase of sodium tubular absorption and potassium excretion.
-Sodium retention and potassium loss may result in hypokalemic alkalosis patients in receiving glucocorticoids (Nasralla et al., 2010).
+Sodium retention and potassium loss may result in hypokalemic alkalosis in patients glucocorticoids (Nasralla et al., 2010).
 Consequently, if the benefits outweight the drawbacks, the use of dexamethasone and theophylline in children with bronchopneumonia should be followed by monitoring in potassium levels and the cardiovascular events (Zec et al., 2016).